WebDevStudios/wp-search-with-algolia/README.txt

 * Updated bundled CSS to better match selectors for default used widgets in the templates.
 * Clarified some details around Autocomplete settings and what can be done in each setting state.
 * Updated admin menu icon to use Algolia logo when no settings configured.

-= 2.4.0 =
-* Increase minimum PHP version to PHP 7.4
-* Fixed PHP8 compatibility issues
-* Prefixed Algolia library to avoid potential conflicts with other code using the same libraries.
-* Revised copy and wording around the plugin for better clarity.
-* Deprecate the `algolia_should_require_search_client` filter in favor of prefixed Algolia PHP Client namespace

-= 2.3.1 =
-* Update autocomplete template to use addEventListener instead of onload function
-* Update Algolia InstantSearch.js to 4.49.1

-= 2.3.0 =
-* Add algolia_should_override_autocomplete filter to override enable/disable status of Autocomplete
-* Add from_batch argument to the re-index WP-CLI command
-* Update excluded custom post types and taxonomies to include Core WordPress' internal CPTs and taxonomies
-* Update Algolia logos to match the latest version
-* Remove jQuery usage and dependency from templates
-* Update Algolia JavaScript API Client to 4.14.2
-* Update Algolia InstantSearch.js to 4.49.0
-* Update Algolia PHP API Client to 3.3.2

-= 2.2.0 =
-* Add alert to Push Settings button on the Search Page.
-* Replace attributesToIndex index setting with searchableAttributes.
-* Replace outdated Instant Search widget class.
-* Improve drag and drop column description text on the Autocomplete page.
-* Remove inline CSS for Max.
-Suggestions input.
-* Update Algolia JavaScript API Client to 4.13.0
-* Update Algolia InstantSearch.js to 4.40.5
-* Update Algolia Autocomplete.js to 0.38.1
-* Update Algolia PHP API Client to 3.2.0

-= 2.1.0 =
-* Add algolia_update_records filter to allow inspection and filtering records during update operation.
-* Add algolia_re_index_records filter to allow inspection and filtering records during re-index operation.
-* Catch some Aloglia PHP Client exceptions that were previously uncaught during record updating and re-indexing.
-* Fix an issue where SearchIndex::saveObjects was called twice during re-index operations.
-* Update Algolia PHP API Client to 3.1.0

-= 2.0.1 =
-* Fix for users that enable intstantsearch but not autocomplete by adding algoliasearch client as direct dependency of both

-= 2.0.0 =
-* Breaking changes for users with customized autocomplete.php / instantsearch.php template in their theme.
-* Update autocomplete.php and instantsearch.php templates for compatibility with new JS libs.
-* Update Algolia JavaScript API Client to 4.10.3
-* Update Algolia InstantSearch.js to 4.25.2
-* Update Algolia Autocomplete.js to 0.38.0
-* Update Algolia PHP API Client to 3.0.2